makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP20.md

 ### List of Budget Implementations

-* This will be a manual budget implementation, whereby the budget will be paid out on the first week of each month.
+* This will be a manual budget implementation, whereby the budget will be paid out in quarterly increments, in advance.
 * Payment can be made in Dai, USDT, USDC, or other major stable coins.
 Payment can also be made in ETH, BTC or by bank transfer.

 ### List of Budget Breakdowns

-#### Initial Planning & Branding
+#### Initial Strategic Planning & Branding

-Marketing Research/Strategy
+Strategic Management (Month 1-6)
-Marketing Research.
+Marketing Plan Development
-Duration: 1 month.
+Duration: 4-6 months.
 Frequency: One-time.

-$500,000 USD
+$250,000

 Brand Development
-Duration: 3 months
+Duration: 2 months

-$200,000
+$150,000

+Advanced Market Research and Analysis

+$150,000

 #### Marketing Implementation

-Month 1
+Month 6

-Integrated Launch Plan Execution - $75,000
+Implementation & Delivery - $75,000

 Includes:

 * Community Management